Rainy Thursday forecast — tackle it with these activities - News Break

 Rainy Thursday forecast — tackle it with these activities

-(CENTRALIA, OK) Rain is set to put a damper on outdoor activities in Centralia Thursday, but it doesn’t have to stop you from getting things done.
+(DANFORTH, ME) Rain is set to put a damper on outdoor activities in Danforth Thursday, but it doesn’t have to stop you from getting things done.
 In fact, a grey, drippy day can be the perfect time for some activities — check out these ideas as well as your four-day forecast.

 Make a sun bucket-list: Why not treat a rainy day as a downpayment on fun when the sun does come back?
 Taking a few hours to research nearby hikes and attractions can mean you’re ready for liftoff the minute the cloud-cover clears.